vuxcode/pr1-project-toli0930/time-report.md

 The ball collides with the paddles now.
 I needed to figure out how to define the paddles location so I could compare when the ball hits it, but otherwise it's just another if-statement.

 The basic game works, could be made cleaner but it works.

+14/12-2023
+Realized one important purpose of separating paddleHeight and the individual paddles Paddle.height.
+A way to accelerate the difficulty could be to make the paddles smaller, but they need to keep being redrawn the new size as well.
+There's no need to use the paddleHeight variable anywhere other than for the paddle objects.
+Because the paddles heights become two different variables this way, I can change them separately.
+The paddle that sees more success becomes more difficult than the other.
+Could make for interesting gameplay potential, such as "the player who makes their paddle disappear first is the winner".
+That game would only work if the ball swapped direction when going out of screen, so I'll fix that.